-- With each wage payment, employers are required to provide employees with a statement of earnings and deductions.
+- With each wage payment, Maryland employers are required to provide employees with a statement of earnings and deductions.
 Maryland restaurant employers must provide a tip credit wage statement each pay period to each employee for whom they claim a minimum wage tip credit.
-Employers covered by the Maryland Healthy Working Families Act or the Montgomery County Earned Sick and Safe Leave Law must provide employees with a written statement regarding the amount of available sick and safe leave they have available.
+Employers covered by the Maryland Healthy Working Families Act must provide employees with a written statement regarding the amount of available sick and safe leave they have available.
 Maryland law prohibits employers from including employees' Social Security numbers on any wage-related documents.
-Pay rate notices are required to be provided to employees when they are hired and when a change in pay or payday is made.
 Penalties are imposed for violations.
 See Pay Statement Requirements.

 - Employers are required to pay terminated employees all wages on or before the next regular payday.
 Accrued leave time need not be paid if certain conditions are satisfied.
-Different conditions apply under the Maryland Healthy Working Families Act and the Montgomery County Earned Sick and Safe Leave Law.
+Different conditions apply under the Maryland Healthy Working Families Act.
 Penalties are imposed for violations.
 See Termination Pay.

 - Wages are considered abandoned property if they are unclaimed by an employee for three years.
 Maryland employers must report and remit the unclaimed amounts by October 31st of each year and notify affected employees within a certain time period.
 Penalties are imposed for violations.
 See Unclaimed Wages.